muhammad-bin-zafar/nodejs-backend-base/README.md

 ```

-# Data Access Objects
+## Data Access Objects
-Sequelize is the most popular Node.js ORM in the entire NPM registry.
+Sequelize is the most popular Node.js ORM in the entire NPM registry, Mongoose being an ODM.
 Sequelize and Prisma compete
 closely, so they are almost the same popular.
 However, much of the features of Sequlize requires
 dynamic configuration internally.
 So static analysis doesn't become possible, and Sequelize doesn't
 provide much advantage of type-anotation with TypeScript.
 That's why efforts were undertaken in this regard.